AnatomicMaps/flatmap-server/docs/competency.rst

 Query descriptions
 ------------------

-A server's configuration will include a file that specifies what queries are available, along with information to assist a frontend UI in obtaining user input and to present result sets back to the user.
+A server's configuration will include a YAML file that specifies what queries are available, along with information to assist a frontend UI in obtaining user input and to present result sets back to the user.

 ::

-    {
-        "queries": [
-            {
-                "id": "QUERY_ID",
-                "label": "A short label",
-                "description": "What this query is all about...", "sql": "SQL query with named placeholders for parameters, e.g. ...
-WHERE col=%(PARAM_ID)s", "parameters": [
-                    {
-                        "id": "PARAM_ID",
-                        "label": "Human readable label",
-                        "type": "number", ## "string", "boolean", "choice"
-                        "choices": {      ## Only when type is "choice" "id": "CHOICE_ID",
-                            "label": "Human readable label"
-                        }
-                    },
-                    {
-                        .
-                        .
-                    }
-                ],
-                "results": [
-                    {
-                        "id": "RESULT_ID",
-                        "label": "Human readable label",
-                        "type": "number" ## "string", "boolean"
-                    },
-                    {
-                        .
-                        .
-                    }

-                ]
-            },
-            {
-                .
-                .
-                .
-            }
-        ]
-    }
+    queries:
+      - id: QUERY_ID            # Required
+        label: A short label    # Required
+        description: An optional description as to what this query is all about...
+        #
+        sql: SQL query with %CONDITION_ID% blocks for parameters    # Required
+        #
+        parameters:             # Required if `sql` has %CONDITION% blocks
+          - column: COLUMN_ID           # Required
+            condition: CONDITION_ID     # Optional, defaults to the last %CONDITION% block's id
+            label: Human readable label # Required
+            description: An optional longer description
+            type: string                # Optional, defaults to `string`,
+                                        # values `string``, `number`, `boolean`,
+                                        # `choice` or `multichoice`
+            choices:                    # Required when type is `choice` or `multichoice`
+              - label: Human readable label     # Required
+                value: Value when selected      # Required
+            optional: true              # Optional, defaults to `false`
+        #
+        results:                # Required
+          - key: RESULT_IDs             # Required
+            label: Human readable label # Optional
+            type: string                # Optional, defaults to `string`
+        #
+        order: null         # Optional list of RESULT_IDs
+        limit: N            # Optional

 Server endpoints